 In conclusion, when properly trained, cared for, and supervised, ferrets can make incredible additions to families with children.
 They are social, playful, and captivating, providing hours of entertainment and joy.
 By doing thorough research and being realistic about your lifestyle, schedule, and commitment to providing care, you will be able to determine whether a ferret is the right pet for your family.

-Further Reading: Do Ferrets Bleed On Heat?
+Further Reading: Where Do Ferrets Originally Come From?